 - intimate care

-- appropriate arrangements to ensure school security, taking into account the local context
+- appropriate arrangements to ensure childrens' security, taking into account the local context.

 Are you concerned that a child is being abused or neglected?